traten/Foosball/README.md

  http://abyz.me.uk/rpi/pigpio/download.html

  ## Running the program:
- Running the program requies that the pigpio deamon is running, to do this on start up of the Raspberry pi, type `sudo pigpiod` this will start the pigpio deamon.
+ Running the program requies that the pigpio deamon is running, to do this type `sudo pigpiod` this will start the pigpio deamon.
 You are now able to run your program.